-Honing their craft for the better part of ten years, Sibling Rivalry has worked with and been mentored by instrument instructors from Arbor Music; songwriters Marcus Eldridge and Kyle Hutton; Vocal Coaches Tom McKinney, Mary Allen-Keating, Neeki Bey and Nashville’s Annie Lindsay; and A&R and Development representative/Manager Jake McKim.
-As a result of this dedication to their music, Sibling Rivalry has played at venues around their hometown and across the state such as House of Deréon, Main Street Crossing, Dosey Doe The Big Barn, Dosey Doe Music Cafe, Genuwine, Spurs, Bulldogs Sports Pub & Grill, Texas World Speedway and Bernhardt Winery.
-Nashville venues include the famed Bluebird Café, Soulshine Pizza Factory, Commodore Grille and The Row Kitchen & Pub.
-They also garnered national attention as one of 15 bands to compete on the COZI TV music reality show "Next Great Family Band.”
+Bringing this same heartfelt delivery to all they do, Sibling Rivalry has worked with and been mentored by many.
+As a result of this dedication, they have played around their hometown of Magnolia (a suburb outside of Houston) and across Texas at House of Deréon, Main Street Crossing, Dosey Doe The Big Barn, Dosey Doe Music Cafe, and House of Blues Foundation Room.
+Nashville venues include the famed Bluebird Café, Soulshine Pizza Factory, and Commodore Grille.
+They also garnered national attention as one of 15 bands on the COZI TV reality show "Next Great Family Band.”

-As for those pesky rivalry issues, Sibling Rivalry has no issue sharing their family secret for success: “We both agree we have a passion for music and for life and enjoy what we do,” said Olivia.
+“We have a passion for music and for life and enjoy what we do,” said Olivia.
 “We have been blessed to get this far and we stay motivated by writing new songs and seeing our fans’ reactions to them when we play shows.
-We are excited about what’s to come this year.”
+We are excited about what’s to come this summer.”